+- field

+- name of field

+- · value format

+- date type either integer, float, text, date or boolean.

+- no_curate

+- Set to true to prevent user updates of fieldThis setting could be used if the value is calculated by an external script rather than entered by a curator.

+- no_submissions

 - Set to true to prevent the field being listed in the submissions template.

 - · description

 - Tooltip text that will appear on curator forms.

 - · length

 - Restrict allowed length of value.

 - option_list

 - Semi-colon separated list of allowed values.

-- value_regex
+- · value_regex

 - Regular expression that can constrain allowed values.

 - · conditional_formatting

-- Semi-colon separated list of values each consisting of the value, followed by a pipe character (l) and HTML to display instead of the value.
+- Semi-colon separated list of values each consisting of the value, followed by a pipe character (I) and HTML to display instead of the value.
 If you need to include a semi-colon within the HTML, use two semi-colons (;;) otherwise it will be treated as the list separator.'

-- · html_link_text
+- html_link_text

 - This defines the text that will appear on an information link that will trigger a slide-in message (if defined int the next field).
 Default is 'info'.

-- · html_message
+- html_message

 - This message will slide-in on the isolate information page when the field value is populated and the information link is clicked.
 Full HTML formatting is supported.

-- min value
+- min_value

 - Valid for number fields only.

-- · max value
+- max_value

 - Valid for number fields only.

 - field_order

 - Integer indicating the order that fields should be displayed.
 If this is not set they will appear alphabetically.